 Feel free to customize this gluten free green bean casserole to suit your own taste.
 Just be sure to keep all the ingredients low carb.
 I’ve found that a blend of almond milk and cream cheese works as an alternative to the sour cream.

 For those that like the crispy onions on top, I’ve got a solution.
 You could fry up your own onions until golden brown and chop up to sprinkle on the top of the casserole.

-We love this low carb casserole better than the one made with processed ingredients.
+We love this low carb casserole better than the traditional one made with processed ingredients.
 Why not give it a try and see for yourself?

-If you are looking for more of a casserole meal, you may want to try my chicken green bean casserole recipe.
+If you are looking for more of a complete meal, you may want to try my casserole with chicken and green beans casserole.
 It combines the chicken and greens beans in a delicious cream cheese sauce.
-You can find that recipe here.